Red Fanta at Thai Shrines

 It’s in a glass:

 Unlike many other beverages, Fanta comes in a glass.
 It won’t be blown over in a moderate wind.
-Practicality goes a long way in appeasing earth spirits in a country prone to sudden storms.
+Practicality goes a long way when appeasing earth spirits in a country prone to sudden storms.

 The king likes it: